msaniyar/CodeChallange/README.md

 Solution consists two .net5 projects.
 ## FileWatcherService:
-It is a console application and responsible for listening input location and fire event in case of new .xml file is copied.
+It is an executable console application and responsible for listening input location and fire event in case of new .xml file is copied.
 After event fired backend service is called via package called MediatR.
 ## Processor
 It is a class library which is responsible for calculating generator values and creating output file to given directory.